Molajo/Pagination/README.md

 2. Instantiate the `Molajo\Pagination` class, injecting it with the data and various pagination values.
 3. Use the pagination data object to render the pagination interface.

+## Detailed Example

-The following is from a working example of a Pagination View located in  in the [.dev/Sample/ Folder](https://github.com/Molajo/Pagination/tree/master/.dev/Example).
+The following is from a working example of a Pagination View located in  in the [.dev/Sample/ Folder](https://github.com/Molajo/Pagination/tree/master/.dev/Sample).
 To see the demo on your local website, create an Apache Host using [the Public Folder](https://github.com/Molajo/Pagination/tree/master/.dev/Sample/Public) as the Disk Location.
 Then, use the Server Name as the address in your browser.